hippopotamus/sintra-talk-for-woolies/README.md

 delegate authentication to a third-party, e.g., "Log in via Twitter," "Log in via Facebook," "Log in via Google," etc.

-We don't be supporting "Log in via Twitter" yet, so when you go to create a Twitter application the only fields that matter are the **application name** (which must be unique across all Twitter applications) and **application description**.
+We won't be supporting "Log in via Twitter" yet, so when you go to create a Twitter application the only fields that matter are the **application name** (which must be unique across all Twitter applications) and **application description**.
 The application URL can be anything and the callback URL can be